 Remember, we’re all in this together.
 Whatever your measure for success is, be unashamed and unafraid to broadcast that to the world.
 You’ll inspire others with the work you do, and open the door up for huge inspiration in return.
 Once you’ve shown that you’re working on yourself, the offers for improvement will flood in.
 Chris Rock describes this more elegantly than we ever could:

 “I’d always end up broken down on the highway.
 When I stood there trying to flag someone down, nobody stopped.
 But when I pushed my own car, other drivers would get out and push with me.
 If you want help, help yourself – people like to see that.”

 There are no set rules for what makes a successful person.
-We've identified a few, tenacity, organisation, commitment.
+We’ve identified a few and they include tenacity, organisation, and commitment.

 There are a million answers to this question.
 We believe there’s far more than 5.
 Ultimately, the habits of success are the ones that work for you.
 Try something out, if it doesn’t work, try something else.